 As part of the source control study, ALCOSAN performed a literature review to identify published construction costs of green stormwater infrastructure technologies from other cities implementing GSI as part of their wet weather program.
-The full literature review is included in Appendix E-3.
-The goal of this review was to compare published unit costs for specific GSI technologies with the planning level costs used by ALCOSAN for estimating GSI in ALCOSAN's ACT.
+The full literature review is included in Appendix C of this report.
+The goal of this review was to compare published unit costs for specific GSI technologies with the planning level costs used by ALCOSAN for estimating GSI in ALCOSAN's Alternatives Costing Tool (ACT).